w3c/webpayments/privacy/use-cases/src.md

 ## Overview of Click-to-Pay Flow

-* During an enrollment phase, the user registers a card with an SRC System; thusthe SRC System has a relationship and uses cookies to recognize returning users.
+* During an enrollment phase, the user registers a card with an SRC System; thus the SRC System has a relationship and uses cookies to recognize returning users.
 * At transaction time, the user pushes the Click-to-Pay button on a merchant site.
 This is typically provided by another party, the SRC Initiator (SRC-I), in a 3p context.
 * The SRC-I interacts with each SRC system (by dispatching SRC system cookies to their servers) to establish whether this is a returning user, and if so, to retrieve registered cards.
 * The SRC-I aggregates the responses into a candidate card list (i.e., cards registered in SRC systems under that user identity).